 - Course-offerings for next semester will appear in LORA: This usually happens mid-semester.
 Check the Academic Calendars for the start of Registration-advising, and see this Registration page for other important dates, including when you can personally register, how to deal with registration holds, tips for using LORA, as well as additional links to advising information, student success, accessibility services and accommodations, tutoring, coaching, workshops, and more.
 These are great pages to bookmark.

-- Put some of these dates on your calendar, and well in advance of Registration-advising, plan a consultation with your departmental advisor.
+- Put some of these dates on your calendar, and well in advance of Registration-advising, plan a consultation with your departmental faculty advisor or your Pan-American Life Student Success advisor.
 Many advisors send a "sign-up" email to their students -- check your Loyola email regularly to ensure you don't miss an invitation.

-- A “working schedule” means ensuring there are no issues with the courses you propose, including no time-conflicts (classes that overlap each other), no prerequisite issues (courses that require that the student had a preparatory class in advance of the desired course), and lastly, that there are actually seats available in the desired course/s.
+Before your meeting, Plan a working schedule to propose to your advisor via your LORA account under the Course Plan tab: A working schedule means ensuring there are no issues with the courses you propose, including no time-conflicts (classes that overlap each other), no prerequisite issues (courses that require that the student had a preparatory class in advance of the desired course), and lastly, that there are actually seats available in the desired course/s.

 BUT WAIT!
 How will you know what courses to choose?
 Presenting…